Joe-Connolly/trustedreviews/README.md

 ## Architecture

-TODO:  descriptions of code organization and tools and libraries used

 The frontend of this app is built on top of the front-end starterpack built by Tim Tregubov, utilizing webpack, babel, eslint, sass, react/reactrouter, redux, express, and mongo.

 The backend of this app is a mongoDB database using mongoose for schema-based models and Heroku for deployment.
 Access the backend here: https://github.com/dartmouth-cs52-19S/project-api-trustedreviews

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc

 To setup the frontend dev environment: